 Since I started building SOA, I have received the same question countless times.

-How to I choose the right bodyweight training routine for me Todd?
+How do I choose the right bodyweight training routine for me Todd?

 Over the years I’ve learned something very important…

-There is no such thing as a best routine.
+There is no such thing as the best routine.
 Not all routines are created equal.

 Some of them are better and some are worse, depending on your goals.

 With this post, I would like to give you a complete guide that will help you choose (or create) a bodyweight training plan that is as close to the best as possible based on your training goals.

 The best training plan is different for everybody and depends on many individual factors.
 Here are just a few factors that affect how you should choose your training plan: